 - Library science

-Admission to the Indigenous Student Success Cohort (ISSC)
+Admission to the Indigenous Student Success Certificate (ISSC)

 Admission is on a case-by-case basis, but this program is designed specifically for Indigenous students who are not otherwise admissible to other programs at the University or who are returning to school after an absence.
 All ISSC applicants must have: